Manifest

 In contrast, we believe in a world where extractivism and exploitation is not acceptable, so we are akin to the following movements:

-- Permacomputing: it is a movement inspired by permaculture, it re-thinks computing culture within the premise of computing with limits, considers computing resources as a precious common good and having in consideration a possible collapse in the future where no more digital devices are produced.
-It proposes design guidelines for resilience, what to do with existing digital devices and develops the concept of self-obviating system.
-Self-obviating means that, by design, the computing system must try to make itself less and less necessary for the realization of its purpose, and gradually allow the autonomy and independence of people from such systems.
+- It proposes the concept of self-obviating systems: it means that, by design, the computing system must try to make itself less and less necessary for the realization of its purpose, and gradually allow the autonomy and independence of people from such systems.
 In other words, we could say that we currently have just the opposite, a digital technology that makes itself necessary as it is designed to generate more dependence on the use of such technology, thus reducing people’s autonomy.

 One of the many questions we could ask, following the line of technological degrowth, could be to question the need for personal digital devices, such as a mobile phone or a computer.
 Let’s think about it carefully, is it really necessary for each person in the world to have one or more individual devices?